sx-bet/sx-bet-api-docs/source/includes/_orderbookv2upgrades.md

 ## Breaking changes

-To reduce impact as much as possible, we plan to continue to serve the fill v1 endpoint, (Filling orders)[#filling-orders] for the foreseeable future however you can find the tentative deprecation dates for breaking changes below which will alos be announced on our Discord well ahead of time.
+To reduce impact as much as possible, we plan to continue to serve the fill v1 endpoint, (Filling orders v1)[#filling-orders-v1] for the foreseeable future however you can find the tentative deprecation dates for breaking changes below which will alos be announced on our Discord well ahead of time.

 | Change(s)                                                                        | Date           |
 | ------------------------------------------------------------------------------- | -------------- |